Directions to Computer Science and Engineering Department

 gate from the Western Express highway (most likely access from the

-airport) but the first gate (known as Lakeside Gate at Punchkutir just
+airport).
+The first gate (known as Lakeside Gate at Punchkutir just

-so obscure you are likely to miss it unless you watch out for it as an
+to the airport is so obscure you are likely to miss it unless you

-is distributed over (at least) three buildings.
+Engineering (CSE) department is distributed over (at least)

-- Directions to Rekhi Building:
+- Directions to Kanwal Rekhi Building:

 From the main gate, ask for directions to "cray-sit".
 This is the